 Demonstrations of evolution by natural selection are time consuming and difficult to obtain.
 One of the best examples has been demonstrated in the very birds that helped to inspire Darwin's theory: the Galápagos finches.
 Peter and Rosemary Grant and their colleagues have studied Galápagos finch populations every year since 1976 and have provided important demonstrations of natural selection.
 The Grants found changes from one generation to the next in the distribution of beak shapes with the medium ground finch on the Galápagos island of Daphne Major.
 The birds have inherited variation in the bill shape with some birds having wide deep bills and others having thinner bills.
-During a period in which rainfall was higher than normal because of an El Niño, the large hard seeds that large-billed birds ate were reduced in number; however, there was an abundance of the small soft seeds which the small-billed birds.
+During a period in which rainfall was higher than normal because of an El Niño, the large hard seeds that large-billed birds ate were reduced in number; however, there was an abundance of the small soft seeds which the small-billed birds ate.
+Therefore, survival and reproduction were much better in the following years for the small-billed birds.
 In the years following this El Niño, the Grants measured beak sizes in the population and found that the average bill size was smaller.
 Since bill size is an inherited trait, parents with smaller bills had more offspring and the size of bills had evolved to be smaller.
 As conditions improved in 1987 and larger seeds became more available, the trend toward smaller average bill size ceased.